stas-kuznetsov/andersen-course-kuznetsov/DZ1/README.md

 This file contains all my skills that I have learned from 30.08.2021

-day 1.
-30.08.2021
+day 1 (30.08.2021)
 I have learned:
 - how to work with Git and GitHub from Windows (authorization keys, git commit, git push)
-- what types software development exists
+- what software development types exist